ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

    :scale: 75 %
    :alt: Testing in the continous integration (CI) workflow

-   The role of testing in the continous integration (CI) lifecyle of the ESMValTool project
+   The role of testing in the continuous integration (CI) lifecyle of the ESMValTool project

 Testing levels in ESMValTool